-"Composing Aarre was one of the most challenging tasks of my career, but also one of the most interesting and rewarding.
-I spent 18 months working on the piece, with the biggest challenge being how to create the organ an integrated role in the orchestra, somewhere between a standard orchestral instrument and a soloist.
+"Composing Aarre was one of the most challenging tasks of my career, but also one of the most inspiring and rewarding.
+I spent two years working on the piece, with the biggest challenge being how to create the organ an integrated role in the orchestra, somewhere between a standard orchestral instrument and a soloist.
 I did not want to come up with an organ concerto, yet I still aimed to give the organ a significant role in the piece by using it in bringing new colors, textures, and harmonies to the symphony orchestra.

 Understanding the possibilities and limitations of the Rieger organ was a crucial starting point.
 I spent the first six months studying the instrument and its capabilities, ultimately creating a large collection of organ material – only a small portion of which made it into the final piece.
 I was particularly fascinated by the organ's relatively large selection of overtone stops, which produce pure intervals moving in parallel motion.
 Throughout the piece, I frequently use parallel chordal movement based on justly tuned thirds, sevenths, and ninths.
 This 379-chord appears in various roles and contributes significantly to the harmonic identity of the work.
 The organ’s overtone registers provide microtonal possibilities, which in Aarre are further expanded through quarter-tone stops and the instrument’s Flexible Wind feature, with which tones and chords can be bended both upwards and downwards.